Rapptz/discord.py/docs/api.rst

         def on_ready():
             pass

-    Since this can be a potentially common mistake, there is a helper decorator, :meth:`Client.async_event` to convert a basic function into a coroutine and an event at the same time.
+    Since this can potentially be a common mistake, there is a helper decorator; :meth:`Client.async_event`, to convert a basic function into a coroutine and an event at the same time.
 Note that it is not necessary if you use ``async def``.